luismcastillo/SJSU-art75/tutorials/01b_PremiereContinued/README.md

 - whites/blacks = white/black point = adjust upper and lower limits
     - common to raise white point and lower black point to make it more contrasty

-white balance
+**To adjust white balance**
-- use dropper on a white point
+- use dropper on a white point, and adjust from there.